mathewgomas-alfred/mathewgomas.io/general_concepts/colors/linear_and_gamma.rst

 .. image:: /images/color_category/trc_gray_gradients.svg
    :align: center

-If you look at linear of rec 709 TRCs, you can see there's quite a jump between the darker shades and the lighter shades, while if we look at the Lab L* TRC or the sRGB TRC, which seem more evenly spaced.
+If you look at linear of Rec.
+709 TRCs, you can see there's quite a jump between the darker shades and the lighter shades, while if we look at the Lab L* TRC or the sRGB TRC, which seem more evenly spaced.
 This is due to our eyes' sensitivity to darker values.
 This also means that if you do not have enough bit depth, an image in a linear space will look as if it has ugly banding.
-Hence why, when we make images for viewing on a screen, we always use something like the LAB L\*, sRGB or Gamma 2.2 TRCs to encode the image with.
+Hence why, when we make images for viewing on a screen, we always use something like the Lab L\*, sRGB or Gamma 2.2 TRCs to encode the image with.

 However, this modification to give more space to darker values does lead to wonky color maths when mixing the colors.